cloudmesh-community/fa18-523-60/paper/paper.md

 )
 ```

-The *$listLocalSessions* stage gives the session information
+The *listLocalSessions* stage gives the session information
 currently connected to mongos or mongod instance
 [@www-docs-mongodb].

 `db.aggregate( [  { $listLocalSessions: { allUsers: true } } ] )`

-The *$listSessions* stage lists out all session that have
+The *listSessions* stage lists out all session that have
 been active long enough to propagate to the *system.sessions*
 collection [@www-docs-mongodb].